 Deed of Variation Plans

 Where the physical layout of a leasehold property has changed, the original lease plan may no longer reflect the property as it exists today.
+In these cases, a Deed of Variation is often required, and this must be supported by an updated, compliant plan.

 Common Situations